tkqubo/tkqubo.github.io/source/_posts/reactive-programming-with-scala-and-akka-chapter-1.md

 - IoT
 - Tumblr's architecture

 One of the participants made an interesting remark on IoT that IoT devices themselves can construct a dense population as an Internet-connecting entities like us human beings.
-Think about that with the outrageous growth of the Internet users described in the beginning of this chapter, the amount of data flowing back and forth on the Internet will no doubt continue to increase.
+Think about that with the outrageous growth of the number of the Internet users described in the beginning of this chapter, the amount of data flowing back and forth on the Internet will no doubt continue to increase.
 To tackle with this problem, Reactive Programming must play the most important role in software engineering.

 ## A thought on reading technical book in foreign language in a reading circle